You are $75 away from free shipping

 Cinnamon swirl, pumpkin spice, dark mocha—let’s face it, hair colors these days sound more like something you’d hear in a café than a salon.
 The latest coffee-inspired hue?
 Caramel latte.
-With it’s seamless blend of rich brown and buttery blonde, caramel latte hair color is gearing up to be the newest way to order bronde.
-Learn how to get caramel highlights on dark hair so you can have a caramel latte hair color of your own.
-We’ll also be sharing how to keep it looking sweet all season long, so read through to the end!
+A seamless blend of brown hair with caramel highlights, caramel latte is gearing up to be the newest way to order bronde hair.
+Below, learn how to get caramel highlights on dark hair so you can have a caramel latte hair color of your own.
+We’ll also be sharing how to keep your caramel color looking sweet all season long, so read through to the end!

 Like its café-inspired counterparts, caramel latte is achieved by using the balayage technique—a French hair color process that requires you (or your hairdresser) to hand paint the color onto the strand away from the root.
 This gives it that perfectly blended finish and makes for a much more seamless grow-out process.

-In addition to the Control-Touch FingerTip applicator tool you’ll also receive a highlighting powder, highlighting crème developer, after-color conditioner, professional mixing tray, mixing spatula, instruction guide, and a pair of gloves.
+In addition to the pull-through cap, you’ll also receive hooks, lightening powder, creme developer, after-color conditioning shampoo, toning rinse, protective creme, an instruction guide, and a pair of gloves.

-When you’re ready to color your hair, put on your hair coloring gloves (found in your at-home hair color kit), and follow the included instructions to start changing your hair hue.
+When you’re ready to color your hair, put on your hair coloring gloves, and follow the included instructions to start changing your hair hue.

 After coloring your hair—whether you choose to go caramel latte, rose blonde, or any color in between—you’ll need to update your hair care routine.
 Here are a few tips for color-treated hair to keep in mind.